Advanced Diagnostic Imaging and Procedure Preparation

 Results of the National Lung Screening Trail showed that screening with low-dose CT compared to chest x-ray reduced lung cancer deaths among older heavy smokers by 20 percent.
 Improved detection at earlier stages, when lung cancer is more easily treated, is key to increased survival.
 If you are at high risk for lung cancer and you and your doctor determine that you should be screened, it is important that you receive your low-dose CT (LDCT) scan at a facility with staff who have expertise in lung cancer screening.

 Following in line with annual preventive screenings such as mammograms, colonoscopies, prostate exams, lung cancer is now approved for an annual screening, if qualification criteria is met.
 If you fall in the high-risk category for lung cancer, you may qualify for this annual screening with a low dose CT.
-With board certified radiologists to interpret the study, Glenwood Imaging is accredited through the American College of Radiology to perform these screenings.
+With board certified radiologists to interpret the study.

 Qualification Criteria for Lung Screenings